carpsesdema/AvA_Kintsugi/README.md

 Tired of the endless cycle of expensive API calls, context window limitations, and AI tools that don't truly understand your project's architecture?

 Avakin is a complete, AI powered development environment that runs entirely on your local machine.
-It's not just a chatbot; it's a team of specialized AI agents—an Architect, a Coder, a Reviewer, and a Validator—working together to bring your ideas to life.
+It's not just a chatbot, it's a team of specialized AI agents.
+An Architect, a Coder, a Reviewer, and a Validator.
+Working together to bring your ideas to life.
 From a single prompt, Avakin can scaffold an entire multi-file application, surgically modify existing codebases, and intelligently debug errors with a single click.

 ## Core Features

--   ⚡️ **Instant Project Scaffolding:** Go from a single sentence to a complete, runnable, multi-file Python project in seconds.
+   ⚡️ **Instant Project Scaffolding:** Go from a single sentence to a complete, runnable, multi-file Python project in seconds.
 Avakin designs the architecture, plans the files, and writes the code.

--   ✍️ **Surgical Code Modification:** Make complex, context-aware changes to existing codebases using natural language.
+   ✍️ **Surgical Code Modification:** Make complex, context-aware changes to existing codebases using natural language.

--   🪄 **One-Click Debugging:** When your code fails, a "Review & Fix" button appears.
+   🪄 **One-Click Debugging:** When your code fails, a "Review & Fix" button appears.
 Avakin analyzes the full project context, git history, and error traceback to provide a precise, intelligent fix.

--   🧠 **Your Personal RAG:** Augment Avakin's knowledge by connecting it to a local RAG (Retrieval-Augmented Generation) server.
+   🧠 **Your Personal RAG:** Augment Avakin's knowledge by connecting it to a local RAG (Retrieval-Augmented Generation) server.
 Feed it your documentation, existing projects, or any text-based knowledge to improve its context-awareness.

--   🔌 **Extensible Plugin System:** Avakin is built on a robust plugin architecture.
+   🔌 **Extensible Plugin System:** Avakin is built on a robust plugin architecture.
 Extend its capabilities, add new agents, or integrate with other tools.

--   🔐 **100% Local & Private:** Your code and your API keys never leave your machine.
+   🔐 **100% Local & Private:** Your code and your API keys never leave your machine.
 Avakin uses a local-first approach, giving you complete control and privacy without sacrificing power.

--   🤖 **Customizable AI Team:** Configure which LLM (local or cloud-based) you want for each role.
+   🤖 **Customizable AI Team:** Configure which LLM (local or cloud-based) you want for each role.
 Use a massive model for architecture and a fast, cheap model for chat.
 You are in control.

 ## Why Avakin Exists